designmetrics/designmetrics.github.io/_posts/2014-02-19-subjective-design-and-objective-design.md

 Next they’ll point somewhere around the room.
 "Oh", they’ll say “did you hang that wallpaper?”

 “Not that kind of designer”, again.
 Rather than let this game play on, this is usually the time to describe web design, interaction design, product design, visual design, UX design, UI design, etc.  The content is tailored to the design-literacy of the interlocutor, but the story is the same.
-Modern “design” in the context of building products is a mix of many different design disciplines (and: <span style="text-decoration:underline"><a href="http://pivotallabs.com/not-in-a-name/">naming things</a></span> <span style="text-decoration:underline"><a href="http://www.quora.com/Computer-Science/Why-is-naming-things-hard-in-computer-science-and-how-can-it-can-be-made-easier">is</a></span> <span style="text-decoration:underline"><a href="http://martinfowler.com/bliki/TwoHardThings.html">hard</a></span>.)
+Modern “design” in the context of building products is a mix of many different design disciplines (and: <span style="text-decoration:underline"><a href="http://pivotallabs.com/not-in-a-name/" target="_blank">naming things</a></span> <span style="text-decoration:underline"><a href="http://www.quora.com/Computer-Science/Why-is-naming-things-hard-in-computer-science-and-how-can-it-can-be-made-easier" target="_blank">is</a></span> <span style="text-decoration:underline"><a href="http://martinfowler.com/bliki/TwoHardThings.html" target="_blank">hard</a></span>.)

 IS DESIGN OBJECTIVE OR SUBJECTIVE?
 <br>